Gardens and GardeningPosted on Jan 31, 2013 in Ag Resources

 - Institute of Food Technologist (IFT) – Founded in 1939, the Institute of Food Technologists is a nonprofit scientific society with 28,000 members working in food science, food technology, and related professions in industry, academia and government.

-- National Food Service Management Institute - Their mission is to provide information and services that promote the continuous improvement of Child Nutrition Programs, including food safety.
+- Institute of Child Nutrition – University of Mississippi – Their mission is to provide information and services that promote the continuous improvement of Child Nutrition Programs, including food safety.

 - Produce Marketing Association (PMA) – trade organization site.